 ABOUT JEAN O'KELLY

 Jean is a recognised expert on suicide and homicide bereavement and has lectured on both topics here in Ireland, the UK and Russia.
-She is also a qualified clinical supervisor accredited with both the Irish Association for Counselling and Psychotherapy and the British Association for Counselling and Psychotherapy.
-As a qualified sand therapist, she is accredited with the International Jungian Sand Therapy Association and is a lead tutor with the Sanplay Institute of Ireland where she is qualified to deliver both introductory and advanced training courses.
+She is also a qualified clinical supervisor accredited with the Irish Association for Counselling and Psychotherapy.
+As a qualified Jungian Sand Therapist, she is accredited with the Association for Jungian Sand Therapy in Ireland and the International Jungian Sand Therapy Association.
+She is a lead tutor with the Sanplay Institute of Ireland where she is qualified to deliver both introductory and advanced training courses.

 IACP Irish Assoc. for Counselling & Psychotherapy

 AJSTI Association for Jungian Sand

 Executive Committee member of the IACP

 Executive member of the International Jungian Sand Therapy Association (Irish Branch)